VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 inside the `CMAKE_BINARY_DIR`, that folder is `CMAKE_CURRENT_BINARY_DIR`.

-As we mentioned before too, the last one of these is `CMAKE_CURRENT_LIST_DIR` which is similar to current source dir, but relates to the CMakeLists file it is used in.
+As we mentioned before too, the last one of these is `CMAKE_CURRENT_LIST_DIR` which is similar to current source dir, but relates to the file it is used in, even if it's a module.

 A bit confusing, yes?
 So let's just hack out a quick mock-up example.